-Christine Mauersberger: Embroideries and installations
+Christine Mauersberger: Embroideries & installations

 Using mark-making as a statement and to represent the passing of time, Christine Mauersberger’s stitched pathways express her inner thoughts to the external world.
 Creating small embroidered works alongside with large-scale installation projects gives her good balance; the best of both worlds.